auraphp/Aura.Web_Kernel/README.md

 This kernel has 100% code coverage with [PHPUnit][].

 The included tests are integration tests, not unit tests.
-As such, they cannot be run (successfully) in the same way Aura library unit tests.

-- To run the tests **within an existing [Aura.Web_Project][]**, go to the _vendor/aura/web-kernel/tests_ directory and issue `phpunit`.
+To run them, change to the `tests/` directory and issue `.integration.sh`.

-- To run the tests **while developing the kernel package**, go to the package root directory and issue `./scripts/integration-test.sh`.
-This will create or update an [Aura.Web_Project][] installation at the package root and run the tests from within that project.

 ## PSR Compliance